mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

     - 10107
   * - NotMasterNoSlaveOk
     - 13435

-If any other error code is included in the response, or an error code is omitted, clients MUST check the error message.
+  * - LegacyNotPrimary
+    - 10058

+Clients MUST fallback to checking the error message if and only if the response does not include an error code.
 The error is considered a "node is recovering" error if the substrings "node is recovering" or "not master or secondary" are anywhere in the error message.
 Otherwise, if the substring "not master" is in the error message it is a "not master" error.